 Breast augmentation surgery is performed under general anesthesia as an outpatient.
 The procedure typically takes around an hour followed by approximately one to one and a half hours in the recovery room.
 Dr. Turkeltaub uses a very gentle and precise technique which helps to minimize postoperative discomfort and the risk for non-ideal outcomes.

-If your breasts are sagging, you may also need to have a breast lift (mastopexy) done as well—which is referred to as a breast augmentation with a lift or a breast lift with implants.
+If your breasts are sagging, you may also need to have a breast lift (mastopexy) done as well—which can be referred to as a breast augmentation with a lift, mastopexy augmentation or a breast lift with implants.
 Tummy tucks and liposuction are commonly done at the same time as a breast augmentation as part of a “Mommy Makeover.”

 There are three acceptable locations of the incisions for the insertion of the breast implants in breast augmentation.
 Each has advantages and disadvantages based on individual factors.
 (The belly button incision, also known as the transumbilical approach, is not considered for a variety of reasons.)
 These insertion sites are: